AMagd/AMagd.github.io/timeline.md

                 <img src="assets/css/timeline_media/pub4.png" alt="blast" style="border:2px solid black">
             </span>
             <span class="project-description">
-                <b><u>Details:</u></b> I joined SESC in 2019 with a passion and desire to delve deeper into research and integrate into its community.
+                <b><u>Details:</u></b> I joined SESC, being advised by <u>Dr. Hossam Hassan</u>, in 2019 with a passion and desire to delve deeper into research and integrate into its community.
 With that goal in mind, I didn't not aim for top-tier publications, but i aimed to gain the basic research skills needed in the future (which is not an easy thing to aquire in my environment and country).
 During that period I managed to work on three different projects and had a publication in each of them (was supposed to be first author or co-first author in the 2nd and 3rd projects, but back then I was not aware of the importance of the order of authors).<br/>
                 <ul>
                 <li>1st project: Experimental modeling of hexapod robot using artificial intelligence, published in AICV 2020</li>
                 <li>2nd project: Classifying upper limb activities using deep neural networks, published in AICV 2020</li>